Terrorist Organization

 Primary suspect in Islamabad mosque bombing; operating from Afghan sanctuaries

-Pakistan has not seen a suicide bombing in its capital since 2016.
+Pakistan had not seen a suicide bombing in its capital since 2016.
 That changed in November 2025, when an attacker killed 12 outside an Islamabad court.
-Two days ago, on February 6, 2026, a suicide bomber walked into a Shia mosque during Friday prayers and killed 31 worshippers, wounding 169 more.
-The attack on Khadija Tul Kubra mosque was the deadliest in Islamabad since the 2008 Marriott Hotel bombing that killed 63.
+On February 6, 2026, a suicide bomber killed 31 at the Shia Khadija Tul Kubra mosque during Friday prayers, wounding 169 more — the deadliest since the 2008 Marriott Hotel bombing that killed 63.

 No stories match your search